-Upon demand from an employee prior to commencement of work, employers must notify employees in writing of hourly, daily, weekly, monthly, or yearly wage rates, and the regular date of payment.
+Minimum wage.
+Upon demand from an employee before commencement of work, employers must notify employees in writing of hourly, daily, weekly, monthly, or yearly wage rates and the regular date of payment.
 Notice may be given either individually or by posting a notice in the workplace (MT Code Sec.
-39-3-203
+39-3-203).

 Although not required, Montana's minimum wage poster is available online from the state Department of Labor and Industry at http://wsd.dli.mt.gov